-Mesalands Community College is very fortunate to have a number of institutional, Mesalands Community College Foundation, Inc., and community-based scholarships and grants for students.
-Each scholarship has specific requirements for a student to qualify.
-Students interested in applying for these scholarships should contact the Financial Aid Office.
+Mesalands Community College is very fortunate to have a number of institutional, Mesalands Community College Foundation, Inc., and community-based scholarships available for students.
+Each scholarship has specific requirements.
+Students interested in applying for scholarships should contact the Financial Aid Office.